 Presentations

-Disruption is further discussed in the presentation below (versions with/without audio) which also covers disruption to the security side.
+Disruption is further discussed in the presentations below (versions with/without audio) which also cover disruption to the security side and to society more generally.
+The last one makes explicit links to crime science.